HIGHLIGHTS-Tennis-French Open day eight | Sports-Games

 - France

-Highlights of the eighth day at the French Open, the second Grand Slam of the year, on Sunday (times GMT): 0910 PLAY UNDERWAY
+Highlights of the eighth day at the French Open, the second Grand Slam of the year, on Sunday (times GMT): 1204 FERNANDEZ SEES OFF ANISIMOVA

+U.S. Open runner-up Leylah Fernandez advanced to the quarter-finals in Paris for the first time after clinching a 6-3 4-6 6-3 win over Amanda Anisimova in just under two hours.
+Fernandez, 19, will take on Martina Trevisan after the Italian beat Aliaksandra Sasnovich 7-6(10) 7-5.

-Play began under sunny skies at Roland Garros, with the temperature hovering around 13 degrees Celsius (56 degrees Fahrenheit).
-READ MORE:
+0910 PLAY UNDERWAY Play began under sunny skies at Roland Garros, with the temperature hovering around 13 degrees Celsius (56 degrees Fahrenheit).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)